Kazuki Yao

-Kazuki Yao (矢尾 一樹, Yao Kazuki) is a Japanese voice actor, actor and narrator who is currently affiliated with Max Mix.
+Kazuki Yao (矢尾 一樹, Yao Kazuki) is a Japanese actor and narrator who is currently affiliated with Max Mix.
 He is married to actress Natsuki Hayashi.

 Biography

 As a child, Yao was very active, building secret bases with his friends and playing outside, and did not watch TV much.
 In addition, because his father was a government official, he had to be transferred every three years, so he moved from place to place.
 When he was in the second year of junior high school, he was transferred to Tokyo, and the government office building that he moved into was too small for a TV, so his family decided not to have a TV.
 At that time, his sister, who was four years older than him, and his mother were fond of musicals and plays, and Yao accompanied them to see them.
 At the time, it was popular for kabuki actors to perform William Shakespeare's plays, and he saw a Shakespeare play starring Kawarasaki Gonjūrō, and when he saw the stage greeting at the final performance of the play, it solidified his desire to become a stage actor.
 As soon as he graduated from high school and went to college, one of the women in his class was the younger sister of Shōichirō Akaboshi, so he started going to the rehearsal room of Matenrō Theater Company run by Takuya Hiramitsu with her help, and after being involved in a couple of productions as a staff member, he joined the stage as an actor.
 One of his seniors in the same theater company was Hozumi Gōda.